ashleshadeokar/ashleshadeokar/README.md

 ### What I'm Up To

 🔭 Currently honing my skills in data mining, machine learning and advanced NLP
-🌱 Exploring the large learning models(LLm's) and their applications.
+🌱 Exploring the large learning models(LLm's) and their applications
 📚 Constantly learning and experimenting with new technologies

 ### Let's Connect!